 The introduction of analytics into Human Resources is not a new concept and has been gaining popularity over the last decade or so.
-A recent survey conducted by Oracle suggests that 94% of business leaders utilize data in some way to conduct predictive analysis.
+A recent article by McKinsey & Company outlines how advanced analytics is transforming the HR landscape.

-For the purposes of this article, people analytics means using data about people to develop insights in order to make data-driven decisions within a business.
+For this article, people analytics means using data about people to develop insights in order to make data-driven decisions within a business.
 An example of this would be looking into employee demographics, qualitative feedback, and attrition trends to determine if a one-size-fits-all benefits plan is optimal.

 Before one dives into preparing for any people data-related project, it is important to first think about where your organization is currently, where it wants to be (and how to close the gap) with regards to how resources are currently being used.
 To assist with this, below are tiers in helping to understand analytics maturity within an organization: